Seven Ways to Make Money With Cattle and Goats

 Making money in any venture is all about outputs and inputs.
-In the stock market you buy low and sell high.
-In manufacturing labor and other cost must be lower than the product sells for.
+In the stock market, you buy low and sell high.
+In manufacturing, labor costs must be lower than the product sells for.
 It’s the same with cattle, goats, and other livestock on your farm or homestead; control your inputs and your outputs will be greater.
-A lot of these ideas aren’t normal operating procedure on the modern day farm, but if implemented they will take your profit margin to the next level.
+A lot of these ideas aren’t normal operating procedures on the modern-day farm, but if implemented they will take your profit margin to the next level.

 1. Buy Hay

 “Buy hay you say!
 But you said I need to control my inputs and already you’re telling me to buy my hay.”